influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 [Auth0](https://auth0.com/) implements identity protocol support for OAuth 2.0.
 See [OAuth 2.0](https://auth0.com/docs/protocols/oauth2) for details about the Auth0 implementation.

-##### Creating an Auth0 application
+##### Create an Auth0 application

-The following steps will guide you in configuring Auth0 OAuth 2.0 authorization and authentication support in Chronograf.
+Configure Auth0 OAuth 2.0 authorization and authentication support in Chronograf.

 **To create an Auth0 OAuth 2.0 application:**